 Writing Lesson Plans - 8 Steps to Writing a Perfect Lesson Plan Whether you're working on your teaching credential or being reviewed by an administrator or evaluator, you will often need to write out a lesson plan during your teaching career.
 Make sure it includes the eight essential components of a strong, effective lesson plan and you'll be on your way to achieving every teacher's goal: measurable student learning.
 Use the blank lesson plan template to stay organized.
 1. The lesson's objectives must be clearly defined and in lined with district and/or state educational standards.
 2. Before you dig into the meat of your lesson's instruction, set the stage for your students by tapping into their prior knowledge and giving the objectives a context.
 3. When writing your lesson plan, this is the section where you explicitly delineate how you will present the lesson's concepts to your students.
 4. Under your supervision, the students are given a chance to practice and apply the skills you taught them through direct instruction.
 5. 6.
 8.

+I Like Books — High Quality Free App for iPhone/iPad There are too many free educational apps to keep track of.
+The number of truly free apps that are of high quality, however, is much smaller.
+Many free apps are really teasers for premium paid versions.
+Other free apps are of dubious value.
+I Like Books — 37 Picture Books in 1 App is exactly what its name says it is, and more.
+The app could hardly be easier to use.
+The cover page for each book offers the reader three options, as shown here.
 Lesson Planning A sure ingredient in a recipe for disaster is "winging it."
 As in: "I'm not sure what I'll do today, I'll just wing it."
 Good classroom managers plan the lesson, procure the products needed, list the procedure to follow, and prepare for potential problems and pitfalls.
 Proper planning leads to less stress for you and more learning for your students.
 Preparing a Lesson Lesson plans do not consist of statements such as: "Today we'll cover Chapter 4 in the history book."
 Objectives. -The student will be able to recite the letters of the alphabet.
 List of materials needed.
 As stated earlier, these are just the "basics" of a lesson plan.
 You students will learn more with a properly designed lesson in which you have paid careful attention to detail.
 Action Verbs for Learning Objectives ©2004 Education Oasis About the Author: K.J.